team-bubblegumstix/EC535-project-bubblegumstix/README.md

 Steps:
 1. Clone this repo
-1. Download the SDk Package from provided link
+1. Download the SDK Package from provided link
-   1. Add it to the references for the project
+   1. [TODO] Path to include files
 1. Add 32feet bluetooth package to references
-   1. this can be done with Nuget package manager
+   1. Use Nuget package manager
 1. Plug Kinect into any USB 2.0 / 3.0 port
-   1. Plug kinect into PSU

 ## Gumstix Board - I2C Pin Layout